kasemdeautsch/PP3/README.md

       ![](/media/testing.png)

-   - Give an valid inputs (strings) where numbers are expected (out of range) inputs (negative grades).
+   - Give invalid inputs (strings) where numbers are expected (out of range) inputs (negative grades).
    - Tested in workspace terminal and Heroku terminal as well.

 **Bugs**

-  - When I deployed my project to github, I had indexing problem with lists as coloumns in worksheets starting from(1), and fixed that by adding 1 where needed.
+  - When I deployed my project to github, I had indexing problem with lists as coloumns in worksheets\
+    starting from(1), and fixed that by adding 1 where needed.
-  - The code was broken when passing huge number as agrade, i fixed that adding a feature to function to accept only range.
+  - The code was broken when passing huge number as a grade, i fixed that by adding a feature to function\
+    to accept only a range (1-100).
-  - One main bug will arrise when the sheet is not clean, so please clean the sheet before proceeding, I fixed that by ensuring no letters or characters such ($,%,',...) or null values in the sheet
+  - One main bug will arrise when the sheet is not clean, so please clean the sheet before proceeding,\
+    I fixed that by ensuring no letters or characters such (a, z, $, %, ' , ...).\
+     or null values in the sheet.

 **Unfixed Bugs**
   - No unfixed bugs.